cassidoo/HTML-CSS-Tutorial/README.md

 ###What

 In this tutorial, we'll start from the very beginning.
-You don't need to know anything about HTML and CSS to start.
+You don't need to know anything about HTML and CSS or anything about code to start.
 I'll include some tutorial files for you to play with and check out.

 ###When